petikvx/petikvx.github.io/_posts/2023-12-30-phobos-ransomware.md

     -   Includes handling for `Win32Exception`, particularly for error code 1223, suggesting UAC denial.
 In this case, the function calls itself recursively.

-The software appears to impact a significant number of files by either creating, modifying, or renaming them.
+The malware appears to impact a significant number of files by either creating, modifying, or renaming them.

 ![information](/images/phobos/phobos-04.png)